Alex Rose (labor leader): Career

-However, the outbreak of the First World War forced Rose to abandon professional aspirations and take a job as a millinery worker; in 1914 he joined the Cloth Hat, Cap, and Millinery Workers' International Union (CHCMW) and became interested in organized labor.
+With the outbreak of the First World War, Rose was forced to abandon professional aspirations and take a job as a millinery worker; in 1914 he joined the Cloth Hat, Cap, and Millinery Workers' International Union (CHCMW) and became interested in organized labor.
 In 1918, Rose joined the British Army, and upon returning to America in 1920 resumed union organizing activities.
-He worked his way through union leadership and was elected president of the United Hatters, Cap and Millinery Workers International Union (UHCMW) in 1950, where Rose sought to root out Communist and gangster influence from unions.
+In 1934, the CHCMW merged with the United Hatters of North America to form the United Hatters, Cap and Millinery Workers International Union (UHCMW).
+He worked his way through union leadership and was elected president of the United Hatters, Cap and Millinery Workers International Union in 1950, where Rose sought to root out Communist and gangster influence from unions.

-In 1934, the CHCMW merged with the United Hatters of North America to form the United Hatters, Cap and Millinery Workers International Union.

-In 1936, Rose assisted in founding of the American Labor Party.
+In 1936, Rose co-founded the American Labor Party.
 Because the communists acquired influence in the ALP, in 1944 Rose, along with David Dubinsky, Ben Davidson, and others founded the Liberal Party of New York.
 Rose became its vice-chairperson.
 Under Rose's leadership, the Liberal Party was quite influential in New York politics and somewhat influential in national politics, exercising power by endorsing Democratic and occasionally, liberal Republican candidates.
 In 1966 Rose successfully lobbied Senator Robert F. Kennedy to campaign on behalf of judge Samuel Silverman to clean up corruption from the surrogate court.

 Rose was one of the most brilliant political strategists of the 20th century.
 Perhaps his greatest triumph was in the New York City mayoral election of 1969.
 John V. Lindsay was elected mayor as a fusion candidate (Republican-Liberal) in 1965, but was denied the Republican nomination in 1969.
 Alex Rose directed Lindsay's reelection campaign in 1969 as the Liberal candidate against both Democratic and Republican opponents so successfully that he not only was reelected, but he brought on his coat-tails enough Liberal councilmen to displace the Republicans as minority party in the City Council.